Reporting Sexual Misconduct

 If you have experienced sexual misconduct—including sexual assault, sexual harassment, stalking, or sexually inappropriate conduct—while a student at Carleton and would like to report the incident, you may pursue any of the options below.

 You are encouraged to seek support from College support people regardless of whether you wish to report your experience at this time.
-You may speak confidentially with Student Health and Counseling counselors or the Chaplain, or may discuss your options with the Coordinator of the Sexual Misconduct Complaint Process or one of the SMS Advisers.
+You may speak confidentially with Student Health and Counseling counselors or the Chaplain, or may discuss your options with the Title IX Coordinator, another member of the Title IX Lead Team, or one of the SMS Advisers.

 - You may inform the College about sexual harassment, assault, stalking, relationship abuse, another form of sexual misconduct, or concerning behavior by submitting a “Community Concern” form. **If you are an employee of the College who has been informed of an instance of sexual misconduct, this is the form you should complete.**